-Has your entity claimed deductions for expenses incurred under an arrangement(s) with offshore related or unrelated parties and used intangible assets held by an offshore party in connection with this arrangement(s), where the arrangement(s) doesn't appropriately recognise an amount as consideration for the use of the intangible assets.
+Has your entity claimed deductions for expenses incurred under arrangements with offshore related or unrelated parties and used intangible assets held by an offshore party in connection with these arrangements, where the arrangements don't appropriately recognise an amount as consideration for the use of the intangible assets.

-Enter the number 1 in the RTP Category C subcategory field.
+Enter the number one (1) in the RTP Category C subcategory field.

-Has your entity claimed deductions for expenses incurred under an arrangement(s) with offshore related parties and used intangible assets held by an offshore related party in connection with this arrangement(s), where one of the following subcategories applies:
+Has your entity claimed deductions for expenses incurred under arrangements with offshore related parties and used intangible assets held by an offshore related party in connection with these arrangements, where one of the following subcategories applies:

-- Subcategory 2 your entity hasn't applied the arm's length principle in determining the appropriate consideration for the use of the intangible assets. - Subcategory 3 your entity has considered the arm's length principle in determining the appropriate consideration for the use of the intangible assets, but the arrangement is not covered by section 284-255 (Taxation Administration Act 1953) compliant transfer pricing documentation.
+- Subcategory 2: your entity hasn't applied the arm's length principle in determining the appropriate consideration for the use of the intangible assets. - Subcategory 3: your entity has considered the arm's length principle in determining the appropriate consideration for the use of the intangible assets, but the arrangement is not covered by section 284-255 (Taxation Administration Act 1953) compliant transfer pricing documentation.